Unannounced Visits by Government Agents for Immigration Related Enforcement Actions

 • University police will not participate in joint enforcement actions against individuals based solely on immigration status, unless required by law.

-• Agents must have a warrant to seize university property or documents, or to take individuals into custody.
+• Generally, Agents must have a warrant to seize university property or documents, or to take individuals into custody.
 Despite having a warrant, unless certain circumstances exist, Agents should not begin carrying out the warrant until GWPD and/or OGC has reviewed it.

 A university office may wish to identify a conference room or other space, near where the Agents enter, where discussions (as instructed by GWPD and/or OGC) can be held in a confidential manner.